SMART, DIRECTED, EFFECTIVE LEARNING

 "Without 'sufficient knowledge' we cannot live an effective, happy life.
 There is no good fairy that will rescue us from this reality.
 We must spend the time doing 'the work', following the path...until we get to that point where we can see that we are more than 'life competent'."

 The concept of "sufficient" is a key to everything you do.
-It means "enough" to get the desired results, but not more - since the value (payoff) of anything is in terms of results.
+It means "enough" to get the desired results (effects), but not more - since the value (payoff) of anything is in terms of results.
 So, we do "sufficient learning" to gain "sufficient knowing" to gain that which is of most value in life, always following the 80/20 rule to work on what provides the highest impact on our lives.
+In other words, we would seek to learn in one area until we get most of the benefits and then switch to another area that would provide higher (unmined) benefits for our time.
+(See Operate Based On The Most Value Gained For The Time Spent - The Marginal Returns Principle.)

-Learning "too much" puts one in the zone of having knowledge which is never applies and there is useless.
+Learning "too much" puts one in the zone of having knowledge which is never applied and therefore is useless or in the area of not gaining much for one's time.
 There is no legitimate learning for learning's sake - it is only learning for "life's" sake.

 ONLY "DIRECTED" LEARNING IS EFFECTIVE